evasilverstein/symmetry-breaking-files/symmetry_breaking_paper_code/README.md

 W_Q → R·W_Q,  W_K → R·W_K  (leaves attention scores invariant)
 ```

 For Hamiltonian optimizers like ECD, these symmetries create conserved angular momenta (Noether currents) that constrain optimization dynamics.
-Breaking these symmetries via random query biases enables ECD to match or exceed Adam's performance.
+Breaking these symmetries via random query biases enables ECD to better compete with Adam, and with suitable optimizers it enables the model to learn useful alignments of key vectors with the untrained bias bQ.

 ## Repository Structure